sgoguen/social-playground/README.md

 ## Bugs and feedback

 Sapper is in early development, and may have the odd rough edge here and there.
 Please be vocal over on the [Sapper issue tracker](https://github.com/sveltejs/sapper/issues).

+## Pushing this to Github Pages

+To get this pushed up to Github pages, I used this handy guide written by [Agustín](https://dev.to/agustinl).

+Thanks for the write up!